tangowithcode/tango_with_django_2/manuscript/chapter-unix.md

 Note how the present working directory switches from `/` to `~` upon issuing the `cd ~` command.

 I> ### Path Shortcuts
-I> UNIX shells have a number of different shorthand ways for you to move around your computer's filesystem.
-You've already seen that a forward slash (`/`) represents the [root directory](https://en.wikipedia.org/wiki/Root_directory), and the tilde (`~`) represents your home directory in which you store all your personal files.
+I> UNIX shells have several different shorthand ways for you to move around your computer's filesystem.
+You've already seen that a forward slash (`/`) represents the [root directory](https://en.wikipedia.org/wiki/Root_directory), and the tilde (`~`) represents your home directory in which you store all your files.
 However, there are a few more special characters you can use to move around your filesystem in conjunction with the `cd` command.
 I>
 I> * Issuing `cd ~` will always return you to your home directory.
 On some UNIX or UNIX derivatives, simply issuing `cd` will return you to your home directory, too.
 I> * Issuing `cd ..` will move your present working directory **up one level** of the filesystem hierarchy.
 For example, if you are currently in `/users/grad/david/code/`, issuing `cd ..` will move you to `/users/grad/david/`.
 I> * Issuing `cd -` will move you to the **previous directory you were working in**.
 Your shell remembers where you were, so if you were in `/var/tmp/` and moved to `/users/grad/david/`, issuing `cd -` will move you straight back to `/var/tmp/`.
-This command obviously only works if you've move around at least once in a given terminal session.
+This command only works if you've moved around at least once in a given terminal session.

 Now, let's create a directory within the home directory called `code`.
 To do this, you can use the *Make Directory* command, called `mkdir`.